 Just past the 5km mark you’ll see a sign pointing off to a view of The Barrier.
 The Barrier Lake hike diversion takes you a short way off the main trail to some great views of how far up you’ve already climbed!
 The Barrier is actually a lava dam and is 300m thick!

-As you reach 6km you can either choose to extend your hike slightly by heading off to Taylor Meadows or head straight to Garibaldi Lake.
-One you’ve reached this part most of the climbing is behind you and you’ll finally see some water in the form of Barrier Lake and Lesser Garibaldi Lake.
+Once you’ve reached this part most of the climbing is behind you and you’ll finally see some water in the form of Barrier Lake and Lesser Garibaldi Lake.
 Both are beautiful colours but are just a tease of what’s to come in a few more kilometres.

-Once you leave Lesser Garibaldi Lake you’ll cross a wooden bridge which takes you over Taylor Creek.
-Stay on the path for Garibaldi Lake and you head down down some more switchbacks to the lake.
+Stay on the path for Garibaldi Lake as you head down some more switchbacks to the lake.
 It’s here you’ll be rewarded with a spectacular view of Garibaldi Lake, and the Sphinx Glacier above it!

-In addition if you’re familiar with Black Tusk trail and the Panorama Ridge trail you’ll be able to see these famous viewpoints.
+In addition, if you’re familiar with Black Tusk trail and the Panorama Ridge trail you’ll be able to see these famous viewpoints.

 Garibaldi Lake camping